Willamette-University-SCIS/cs152-assignments-repo-ColeDeBois/projects/lyricscompressor/README.md

       * if there is nothing in storage, you'll be returned to the main menu
       * if there is something in storage, you'll be able to either:
         * delete it
-        * move it to memory (for decompressing or view the word positions)
+        * move it to memory (for decompressing or viewing the word positions)
         * or do nothing and return to the main menu

 Once theres lyrics in memory you'll have the options from before or you can: